lightward/mechanic-tasks/docs/note-new-orders-with-their-fulfillment-locations/README.md

 Monitoring for brand-new orders, this task add a note to each order with the fulfillment locations that Shopify automatically assigns at the moment of order creation.

-Important: This task requires Shopify API version 2020-01 or later.

 ## Installing this task

 Find this task [in the library at tasks.mechanic.dev](https://tasks.mechanic.dev/note-new-orders-with-their-fulfillment-locations), and use the "Try this task" button.
 Or, import [this task's JSON export](../../tasks/note-new-orders-with-their-fulfillment-locations.json) – see [Importing and exporting tasks](https://learn.mechanic.dev/core/tasks/import-and-export) to learn how imports work.